cefeus/modsen-library/README.md

 3. Wait few minutes for all services correct deployment.
 4. Get Jwt token on auth/sign-in endpoint (auth/sign-up before needed to create user)
 5. Use generated JWT to make requests

+## POSTMAN

+In postman folder can be found postman collection for API testing.
+Bearer token update in collection authorization tab needed before use.